AndriiHeonia/pixfinder/README.md

             <td>colors</td>
             <td>Array</td>
             <td></td>
-            <td>Colors of the objects that should be found.</td>
+            <td>Colors of objects to find.</td>
         </tr>
         <tr>
             <td>tolerance</td>
             <td>Number</td>
             <td>50</td>
-            <td>Permissible variation of the color (number of shades).
+            <td>Color variation (number of shades).
 Helps to detect objects not only by strict colors (<code>colors</code> option), but by their shades too.</td>
         </tr>
         <tr>
             <td>accuracy</td>
             <td>Number</td>
             <td>2</td>
-            <td>If accuracy = 1 then Pixfinder analyzes each pixel of the image, if accuracy = 2 then each 2nd pixel, etc. Large number for better performance and worse quality and vice versa.
-Number should be positive integer.</td>
+            <td>If accuracy = 1 then Pixfinder analyzes each pixel of the image, if accuracy = 2 then each 2nd pixel, and so on.
+Large number for better performance and worse quality and vice versa.
+The number should be a positive integer.</td>
         </tr>
         <tr>
             <td>distance</td>
             <td>Number</td>
             <td>10</td>
             <td>Distance between objects (in pixels).
-During image analysis Pixfinder detects all pixels according to specified colors and then splits them to several objects by distance.
-If distance between two pixels lesser then this option then pixels belong to the same object.</td>
+During the image analysis Pixfinder detects all pixels according to specified colors and then splits them into several objects by distance.
+If distance between two pixels is shorter than this option then pixels belong to the same object.</td>
         </tr>
         <tr>
             <td>clearNoise</td>
             <td>Boolean | Number</td>
             <td>false</td>
-            <td>Removes all small objects after image analysis.
-If <code>false</code> then noise clearing is disabled, else if number is setted then all objects that contains less than specified number of pixels will be removed.</td>
+            <td>Removes all small objects after the image analysis.
+If <code>false</code> then noise clearing is disabled.
+If number is set then all objects that contain less than specified number of pixels will be removed.</td>
         </tr>
     </tbody>
 </table>